-Federal agencies maintain their own unique NEPA procedures in CFR.
-Each agency may have different documentation and procedural requirements for complying with NEPA.
-If your project has a federal nexus with more than one federal agency, it is critically important to meet with the federal lead agencies and determine how to proceed.
+Federal agencies maintain their own unique NEPA procedures in CFR and may have different documentation and procedural requirements for complying with NEPA.
+If your project has a federal nexus with more than one federal agency, it is critically important to meet with each of the federal lead agencies involved in the project and determine how to proceed.
 In some cases the federal agencies may agree to co-lead the NEPA process.
 In others, one agency may serve as lead and the other as a cooperating agency.
 This decision needs to be made very early in the process to ensure timely approval of your environmental document.
 The exact requirement will vary depending on the nature of the project, federal permits and approvals required, and individual circumstances.
 Common examples of projects that require coordination with more than one federal agency are:

-- An FHWA funded project that crosses federally owned or managed lands.
-(See Section 450.08.) - A project that receives Federal Highway Administration and Federal Transit Administration funding. - Any highway project involving Federal Rail Administration or Federal Aviation Administration. - An FHWA funded project that requires an Army Corps of Engineers Individual permit.
+- An FHWA funded project that crosses federally owned or managed lands. - A project that receives Federal Highway Administration and Federal Transit Administration funding. - Any highway project involving Federal Railroad Administration or Federal Aviation Administration. - An FHWA funded project that requires an Army Corps of Engineers Individual Permit.

-(1) Ferry Facilities
+(1) Waterborne Navigation and Ferry Facilities